gberl001/FL25-ENR261-182/Week06/Week06-Assignments.md

 - Provide comments explaining each part of your code.
 - Use advanced function features such as optional parameters, subfunctions, and proper error handling.
-- Make use of advanced plotting techniques to visualize data effectively.
+- Use advanced plotting techniques to visualize data effectively.
 - Ensure your programs handle input and output properly, and test them with different scenarios.

 ---